220110-Java-React-Enterprise/Curriculum-Notes/qc/qc-javascript.md

    - A function that calls itself as soon as it is declared, the syntax is to enclose the declaration in parenthesis and then give a parameter list (function declaration)();
  - What is the difference between == and ===?
 Which one allows for type coercion?
    - == allows type coercion, === does not(strict comparison).
  - What is the difference between for-of and for-in loops?
+   - For-in iterates through enumerable properties of objects or arrays.
+This would be keys for objects, and indices for arrays.
+   - For-of, new in ES6, uses an iterator object to iterate through iterable values (like key/value pairs in an object)
-   - for-in iterates over keys, while for-of iterates through values.
+   - For-in iterates over keys, while For-of iterates through elements.
-   - The important difference between for-in and for-of is that the first allows iteration over the keys of any object, while for-of allows iteration over an array or array-like object.
  - Explain the async/await keywords.
 Why is it preferred to use this instead of .then() methods?
    - Async denotes a function can use the await keyword.
 The await keyword tells the application to wait for a promise to be fulfilled before completing a statement.
    - Async/await is more readable than chained .then()s